rsizem2/advent-of-code/README.md

 # README

-My python scripts for the [Advent of Code](https://adventofcode.com/) 2020.
+My scripts for the [Advent of Code](https://adventofcode.com/) competition.